hyunseok-jang/hyunseok-jang/README.md

 <!-- **jjangsta/jjangsta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I am currently...
-- 🏢 Working as a Lead Data Scientist @ Paran Energy
+- Working as a Data Scientist, AI Researcher, and Product Owner @ Paran Energy

 #### Contact Information

-Inquiry: hspeterj@gmail.com<br/>
 LinkedIn: https://www.linkedin.com/in/hyunseokjang/